Fibrocystic Breast Changes

 Breast Tissue Types

-Produces milk and contains milk ducts and glands. - Fibrous tissue
+Glandular tissue Produces milk and contains milk ducts and glands.

-Supports the structure of the breast. - Fat tissue
+Fibrous tissue Supports the structure of the breast.

 Women with higher amounts of glandular and fibrous tissue are more likely to experience fibrocystic breast changes.